 What’s more, getting exposure to sunlight while playing outdoors raises kids’ levels of Vitamin D, which helps protect children from future bone problems.
-According to the Vitamin D Council, it also helps to improve the immune system, muscle function, cardiovascular function, the respiratory system and brain development, and even has anti-cancer benefits!
+Adequate vitamin D levels help to improve the immune system, muscle function, cardiovascular function, respiratory system and brain development, and even have anti-cancer benefits!

 3. Trampolines can help with anxiety, sensory issues, Autism and special needs